KEY UPDATES TRACK: View from DC

 Mitch is the Chairman and Managing Partner of Weiner Brodsky Kider PC.
 He represents banks, mortgage companies, residential homebuilders, real estate settlement service providers, credit card issuers, and other financial service companies in a broad range of matters.
 As a litigator, Mitch has defended clients in more than 150 class action lawsuits in federal and state courts throughout the country.
 He also advises clients on federal and state regulatory compliance matters.
 He represents clients in investigations and enforcement actions before the Consumer Financial Protection Bureau, Department of Housing and Urban Development, Department of Veterans Affairs, Department of Justice, Federal Trade Commission, Ginnie Mae, Fannie Mae, Freddie Mac, and various state and local regulatory authorities and Attorneys General offices.
 In addition, Kider acts as outside general counsel to smaller companies and special regulatory and litigation counsel to Fortune 500 companies.
 He has written extensively on issues involving lenders and other settlement service providers and speaks frequently on regulatory and litigation matters before trade associations and other industry groups.

-Brian Levy, Of Counsel with Katten & Temple, LLP in Chicago, provides practical, creative and industry leading guidance for mortgage lenders and related providers.
-Brian has unique vision and experience enabling him to offer actionable counsel on matters such as RESPA (MSAs, AfBAs, etc.), LO compensation, mortgage repurchase defense, loan sale agreements, marketing, transactions and business structuring and enforcement issues.
-Brian is the author of the provocative and widely read Levy’s Mortgage Musings blog at www.mortgagemusings.com and is a frequent conference speaker, magazine contributor and podcast guest.
-Brian was General Counsel from 1994-2009 for a mid-sized midwestern bank and its 3 mortgage banking subsidiaries and prior to that worked for 5 years in commercial real estate law.
+Brian provides actionable and creative compliance, transactional and regulatory guidance for mortgage lenders, banks, and related providers to the settlement service industry.
+Brian has unique sales and in-house experience enabling him to offer practical guidance and effective training on matters such as RESPA, LO compensation, mortgage repurchase defense, loan sale and technology agreements, transaction and business structuring, new business initiatives, and various regulatory and enforcement issues.
+Brian is a thoughtful industry pundit and the author of the provocative, insightful and heavily footnoted with humor, Levy’s Mortgage Musings.
+He is also a frequent conference speaker, magazine contributor and webinar/podcast guest.
+Brian was General Counsel for a mid-sized midwestern bank (and its 3 mortgage banking subsidiaries) for 15 years and prior to that handled primarily commercial real estate matters at a large law firm in Chicago.

 Jeff Naimon is a Partner in the Washington, D.C., office of Orrick, Herrington & Sutcliff LLP, with more than 25 years of experience assisting bank and nonbank financial services providers (and investors in same) with regulatory, enforcement, and transactional matters.
 He defends financial services companies facing complex examination or enforcement matters before the CFPB, FTC, and federal and state banking regulators, with a focus on fair lending, UDAAP, loan servicing, privacy and credit reporting, debt collection, servicemember protections, and other consumer protection issues.
 He assists banks and nonbanks (including fintech entities) structure, negotiate, and operate a variety of partnerships, outsourcing programs and other third-party arrangements.